Death of Amber Tuccaro

-Amber Alyssa Tuccaro (3 January 1990 – disappeared 18 August 2010) was a Canadian First Nations woman from Fort McMurray, Alberta, who went missing in 2010.
+Amber Alyssa Tuccaro (3 January 1990 – disappeared 18 August 2010) was a twenty-year-old Canadian First Nations woman from Fort McMurray, Alberta, who went missing in 2010.
 Tuccaro was last seen near Edmonton, hitchhiking with an unidentified man.
 Her remains were found in 2012.
 As of 2025, her case is still unsolved.

-The Royal Canadian Mounted Police investigation of her disappearance was sharply criticized by the Tuccaro family, who alleged that police downplayed their concerns.
+The Royal Canadian Mounted Police (RCMP) investigation of her disappearance was sharply criticized by the Tuccaro family, who alleged that police downplayed their concerns.
 A federal review released in 2018 found that the RCMP's investigation was "deficient" and "did not comply with procedures and guidelines".

 Her case is among the high number of missing and murdered Indigenous women of Canada.

 Background

 Amber Tuccaro was born in 1990 in Alberta, Canada.
 She was a member of the Mikisew Cree First Nation.
 At the time of her disappearance, she was living in Fort McMurray, Alberta, with her mother and 14-month-old son.